-What does Her Majesty mean?
+What do you think Her Majesty means?

 Beatles: Her Majesty Meaning